Avoid tender scams

 Protect yourself from being scammed

-- If you are registered on the supplier databases and you receive a request to tender or quote that seems to be from a government department, contact the department to confirm that the request is legitimate.
-Do not use the contact details on the tender document as these might be fraudulent.
+- If you're registered on the supplier databases and you receive a request to tender or quote that seems to be from a government department, contact the department to confirm that the request is legitimate.
+Don't use the contact details on the tender document as these might be fraudulent.
 The contact details for all departments of the Western Cape Government (WCG) are available on the WCG website.

 - Compare tender details with those that appear in the Tender Bulletin, available online at www.greengazette.co.za.